 These results show that, at the qualitative level, the QiaSeq MGP method is 100% accurate using these tests (excluding known artefacts which arise in one panel vs the other: listed below).

-$: Negative concordant variants: an analysis of the entire ROI revealed all regions, other than those known to contain a variant, were negative in both QiaSeq MGP and TSCA MGP, from which can be inferred a 100% negative (no false variant) concordance.
+$: Negative concordant variants: an analysis of the entire ROI revealed that all regions, other than those known to contain a variant, were negative in both QiaSeq MGP and TSCA MGP, following justification for 4 discordant variants (below).

-* Summary of discordant variant analysis: several variants were in fact discovered which were discordant, however, following analysis of the raw alignment data in IGV, it was evident that these discrepancies were due to alignment artefact and could therefore be discounted, or they were correctly detected in the QiaSeq MGP, where the TSCA MGP has been unable to detect these variants due to design constraints.
+* Summary of discordant variant analysis: several variants were discovered which were discordant (specific to Qiaseq assay), however, following further analysis of data, it was evident that these discrepancies were attributed to assay chemistry or alignment artefacts and were consistent through all/many samples, and could therefore be discounted in subsequent analysis (marked for automatic removal,, or they were correctly detected in the QiaSeq MGP, where the TSCA MGP has been unable to detect these variants due to design constraints.

 Discordant Variant FLT3-ITD: NM_004119.3:c.1829_1830insGACCGGCTCCTCAGATAATGAGTACTTCTACGTTGATTTCAGAGAATATGAATATGATCTCAAATGGGAGTTTCCAAGAGAAAATTT (87bp).